-60 International Court of Justice, Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, 1996, para.
-29.
+obligations under environmental law."
+Furthermore, according to the International Court of Justice, "[t]he existence of the general obligation of States to ensure that activities within their jurisdiction and control respect the environment of other States or of areas beyond national control is now part of the corpus of international law relating to the environment."
+Finally, Principle 1 of the UN Guiding Principles on Business and Human Rights (UNGPs) states that, under existing international human rights law, "States must protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises."
+The UNGPs also highlight that "States should set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations," which should be applied extraterritorially.
+Principle 8 requires States to ensure policy coherence with their human rights obligations in all their decisions that shape business practices.

-territory and/or jurisdiction by third parties, including business enterprises."61 The UNGPs also highlight that "States should set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations,"62 which should be applied extraterritorially.
-Principle 8 requires States to ensure policy coherence with their human rights obligations in all their decisions that shape business practices.63 ii.
+ii.
 Regional Human Rights Systems Standards

-Regional human rights bodies have also recognized State duties to protect against environmental harm that interferes with human rights.
+Regional human rights bodies recognize State duties to protect against environmental harm that interferes with human rights.
 The IACtHR concluded that the rights to life and personal integrity demand that "States must take measures to prevent significant harm or damage to the environment, within or outside their territory."
 It further detailed corresponding State obligations to "(i) regulate; (ii) supervise and monitor; (iii) require and approve environmental impact assessments; (iv) establish contingency plans, and (v) mitigate, when environmental damage has occurred."
 Similarly in the ACHPR stated that the right to a healthy environment "requires the State to take reasonable and other measures to prevent pollution and ecological degradation, to promote conservation, and to secure an ecologically sustainable development and use of natural resources."

-Regional human rights bodies have also recognized State obligations to effectively regulate businesses so as to protect against environmental harm that interferes with human rights.
+Regional human rights bodies also recognize State obligations to effectively regulate businesses so as to protect against environmental harm that interferes with human rights.
 For example, the IACtHR has stated that "States, taking into account the existing level of risk, must regulate activities that could cause significant environmental damage in a way that reduces any threat to the rights to life and to personal integrity."
 Moreover, the IACtHR has affirmed, citing the UNGPs, that, "States must protect against human rights abuse within their territory and/or jurisdiction by third parties, including business enterprises.
 This requires taking appropriate steps to prevent, investigate, punish and redress such abuse through effective policies, legislation, regulations and adjudication."
 The ACHPR, in turn, has held that the State failing to protect against human rights abuses stemming from companies' environmental degradation "falls short of the minimum conduct expected of governments, and therefore, is in violation of Article 21 of the African Charter."